 Don’t shy away from dropping $80 – $100 on dinner for two.

-Since it’s a rare occurrence and you work hard for your money, make it worth it.
+Since it’s rare and you work hard for your money, make it worth it.

-In the end you are still saving money by not eating out multiple times a week.
+Ultimately, you aresaving money by not eating out multiple times a week.

 Enjoy Alcoholic Beverages in a New Way